creativecounsel/creativecounsel/README.md

 - 🤖Claude Skills for plain-language translation, regulatory tracking, and daily planning
 - 🏃Runbook frameworks for review tiers, comment labels, and intake tests
 - 🚨Regulatory trackers that stay current as things change

-**Why**

-💡Lawyers do their best work on substance.
-This is 🏗️🧱 infrastructure to handle the rest.

 **Disclaimer⚖️**
 Nothing here reflects a specific employer or matter, & everything is abstracted✨